jonlld/user-api/README.md

 `npm run startDev`

 The API can be tested with tools such as Postman.
-Your local DB may be accessed via the command line or through visual tools such as PGAdmin.
+Your local DB may be accessed via the command line and the `psql` interface, or through visual tools such as PGAdmin.

 ### Automated Tests (Development Only)

 The API includes a full set of automated tests, built with the Mocha framework and Chai assertion library.
-Please run the following command to execute and check results in terminal:
+Please run the following command to execute the tests and see results in the terminal:

 `npm test`